This section lists the rules and regulations and the process for the grade Placement Test at ITA.

 5. Will the student be evaluated for a lower-level?

-1. Yes, if the placement test results are not conclusive to determine the appropriate grade level for the student.
+2. Yes, occasionally, if the placement test results are not conclusive to determine the appropriate grade level for a newly registered student.
 This does not apply to the returning students.

 6. Is there a published list of words that we can use to prepare for the Placement Test?

 1. No, there is no published word list provided.
-Please refer to the Skill Set for Grade Placement document to get an idea on what to prepare for the Placement Test.
+Please refer to the Skill Set document to get an idea on what to prepare for the Placement Test.

 7. What is ITA looking for in a Placement Test?

-1. The student’s ability to demonstrate their skill in both written and spoken Tamil as specified in the Skill Set for Grade Placement.
+1. The student's ability to demonstrate their skill in BOTH written and spoken Tamil as specified in the Skill Set.

 8. How will the Placement Test results be notified?